 Chocolate Chips (optional) – But, like, are they optional?
 Hehe.
 Not for me!!
 If you are using chocolate chips I recommend splurging on a high quality brand!
 You can also use white chocolate chips, peanut butter chips, dried fruit (dried cherries are delightful!) or nuts if you’re into that!

 Salt – All sweet treats need a little salt to complement all that sugar.
 If you’re a big salty-sweet fan like, you can also finish them off with a sprinkle of sea salt to take them over the edge.

 This classic recipe is one of the more basic recipes you’ll make, but these three tips will ensure the softest crumb, crackled top, and chewy bite.

 Do not over mix: Under NO circumstances should you EVER over mix blondie batter.
 This classic blondie recipe has no frills and is super simple, so any overmixing will really show.
-Only mix until the batter is just mixed.
+Only stir until the batter is just mixed.
 This will keep the crumb tender and moist!
 I prefer to swap over to a rubber spatula once I add the dry ingredients to restrain myself.
 Just gently fold everything together until no streaks of flour emain

 Use high quality vanilla and butter: Just like the cocoa in brownies can make or break the chocolate flavor, the butter and vanilla extract is super important in blondies.
 Make sure you’re using high quality butter (and make sure it’s melted butter–this will give your blondies a tender, dense crumb) and pure vanilla extract for the best results.